pingcap/community/contributors/workflow.md

 bin/tidb-server
 ```

-Then you can connect to TiDB with mysql client.
+Then you can connect to TiDB with a MySQL client.

 ```sh
 mysql -h127.0.0.1 -P4000 -uroot test